-- Gauge: The ball band says 4 stitches and 6 rows per inch on size 7 US (4.5 mm) knitting needles.
+- Gauge: The ball band says four stitches and six rows per inch on size 7 US (4.5 mm) knitting needles.
 Testing produces the same results.

 Peaches & Creme is softer—you can tell just by squishing the balls, even before you start knitting.
 For that reason, it seems like Peaches & Creme is easier to knit with.
 In the least, it's more pleasant because the yarn is not as rough feeling in your hands.

 In terms of performance in the knitting, the yarns are pretty similar.
 They're both made of four plies of cotton spun pretty tightly together.
 Both yarns are easy to work with, though again the softness of Peaches & Creme makes it a little more pleasant.
 That may make the knitting go a little faster, too.

 - The stitches are slightly uneven, which is common with cotton yarn.

 - There is almost no problem with splitting while knitting and the needles typically find their way between—rather than through—the strands.

 - There's very little horizontal curl in stockinette stitch, and not much more vertical curl.
 What there is often comes out easily with washing.

 - The swatch knit also relaxed a fair bit in the wash, loosening up the stitches.